lameessa/nabaha/README.md

 - Starts a FastAPI web server to handle requests
 - Opens a public URL using ngrok for testing
 - Defines two API endpoints:
-  - /analyze-text: Accepts a plain Arabic text message and returns predicted labels and confidence
+  - /analyze-text: Accepts a plain Arabic text message and returns predicted labels and confidence (used to test the model)
-  - /analyze-audio: Accepts an audio file, transcribes it using Whisper, then analyzes the result
+  - /analyze-audio: Accepts an audio file, transcribes it using Whisper, then analyzes the result (used in the project frontend)

 This notebook allows anyone to interact with the model through a web API, making it easy to integrate with apps like Lovable or test it manually.

 ## How the system works

-1. A message is submitted to the system, either as audio or plain text.
+1. The system records a phone call as an audio file.
-2. If it's audio, the Whisper model is used to transcribe the message to Arabic text.
+2. The Whisper model is used to transcribe the audio message to Arabic text.
 3. The message is passed to the trained classifier.
 4. The message is encoded using BERT to extract semantic meaning.
 5. The classifier checks if the message contains any suspicious features and returns:
-   - A list of the detected labels (like request for password, threat, etc.)
+   - A list of the detected labels (only if vishing is detected)
    - A confidence score

 This output can be used to decide if the message is safe or potentially dangerous.